mstarikov/rbdsr/README.md

 ## Install

-You can install this demo script automatically using rbd-install.py or apply each command manually. run 'rbd-install.py enable' on each host to patch all required files and copy RBDSR.py to /opt/xensource/sm
+You can install this demo script automatically using `rbd-install.py` or apply each command manually.
+Run `./rbd-install.py enable` on each host to patch all required files and copy RBDSR.py to `/opt/xensource/sm`.

-if for some reason you are having problems with the install script, please let me know first and then perform following changes on each host in the pool to enable RBD SR
+If for some reason you are having problems with the install script, please [let me know](mailto:mr.mark.starikov@gmail.com) first and then perform following changes on each host in the pool to enable RBD SR:
 ```
 # patch /usr/lib/python2.4/site-packages/pxssh.py pxssh.patch
 # patch /etc/lvm.conf lvm.patch